This first appeared in The Havok Journal on March 8, 2019, but the message is timeless.

 I’m not good at articulating things or expressing my thoughts, but I cannot remain silent anymore.
 In recent events, President Trump has put restrictions and a tough vetting system on immigrants and refugees coming from countries that have large-scale warfare or high volumes of extremism.
 One way I see it is that what he is doing is unjust and not the American way.

 We should welcome refugees into our country and provide aid to those who are entering.
 America is the land of opportunity.
 The other side of the argument is that we have to preserve America and not allow extremists into our country.
 We need a system in which we properly assess and monitor people coming from these hotspots so we can prevent another 9/11.

 I see the extremes of both sides.
-One side stating that we should have Sharia Law in our lands or that President Donald Trump is a fascist and a white supremacist who doesn’t want minorities to live in the United States.
+One side states that we should have Sharia Law in our lands or that President Donald Trump is a fascist and a white supremacist who doesn’t want minorities to live in the United States.
 The other extreme is that all Muslims should die, they are all terrorists, and we should nuke them.
 Their religion is evil and is the source that promotes terrorism.
 Well… I fought alongside Muslims and other Afghans against other Muslims.
 So I can reassure you that not all Muslims are bad.
 I do also know that it was Muslims that organized and executed the attacks on 9/11.

 With me saying all of this, who is caught in the middle?
 Who are the ones being oppressed?
 I would like to remove religion and politics from the equation for just a moment.
 As a human being who has witnessed the suffering innocent families endured in Afghanistan, I wanted to help.
 I wanted to do everything I could to prevent their suffering and I was willing to give every part of me to ensure that.